FAMOUS QUOTES FROM NOTED PERSONALITIES IN CHRONOLOGICAL ORDER:

 Maybe the most dangerous myth of the modern era is that if we catapult all the traditional beliefs that we find fault with, then we will inevitably find new beliefs that we will all naturally coalesce around that we can depend on to create a harmonious and healthy society, which ignores that far too much of the human condition and the physical universe is unknown for any new universal agreement on critical issues to be founded on objective and non-arbitrary science-based beliefs, and agreements based on arbitrary beliefs require the application of force, usually a far more destructive force than that of the force of inertia from tradition.

 The political philosopher John Rawls’ highly acclaimed work “A Theory of Justice” proposes that the most just system is that which maximizes the quality of life of those with the minimum quality of life in the society, which was recognized as a very humanitarian and soft-hearted approach, though another interpretation is that it establishes a system resistant to popular revolt, no matter how corrupt or inefficient it is.

-The celebration and choice of short-term human relationships, as opposed to long-term, involves trading the ability to form strong stable bonds, with which to build enduring and dependable relationships, for the excitement and convenience of engaging in impulse-driven behavior.
-This leaves in its wake broken dreams, broken families, and broken human beings.
+The celebration and choice of short-term relationships over long-term means prioritizing the excitement and convenience of engaging in impulse-driven behavior over developing strong stable bonds with which to build enduring and dependable relationships, and it leaves in its wake broken dreams, broken families, and broken human beings.